2025 – 09 – 17 log from a full day

 concrete objects blocking most of the water to negate damages from storms, and

-well-being over preserving a beach that hardly anyone could visit from being so
+prioritise their safety and well-being over preserving a beach that hardly

-everything down, and because I thought Jin Sakai would do it, I tried something
+defenders who threw everything down, and because I thought Jin Sakai would do

-new, and composed a haiku:
+it, I tried something new, and composed a haiku:

 On a modest beach